 Please refer to Procedure 4.3 for more details on specific restrictions on decentralized purchases.

-If you find that you need further assistance, please contact the Helpline 1587 or write us an email at pcard@uOttawa.ca.
+For further assistance, please contact the Helpline at ext.
+1587 or write us an email at pcard@uOttawa.ca.